Trump’s pick for environmental adviser got grilled on climate change. It was a trainwreck.

 But that’s not to say she’s made peace with established science.
 Senator Sheldon Whitehouse, a Democrat from Rhode Island, quizzed Hartnett White over how much excess heat in the atmosphere is absorbed by oceans.
 “I believe there are differences of opinions on that,” she said, “that there’s not one right answer.”
 For the record, the number is about 90 percent.

 Then things got bizarre.
 Appearing frustrated with equivocating answers, Whitehouse pressed her on basic laws of nature, like whether heat makes water expand.
-“I do not have any kind of expertise or even much layman study of the ocean dynamics and the climate-change issue,” she said.
+“I do not have any kind of expertise or even much layman study of the ocean dynamics and the climate-change issues,” she said.

 Watch below, if you dare: